Conscription in the United Kingdom: Second World War

 Pregnant women were not exempted, but in practice were not called up.

 Men under 20 years old were initially not liable to be sent overseas, but this exemption was lifted by 1942.
 People called up before they were 51 years old but who reached their 51st birthday during their service were liable to serve until the end of the war.
 People who had retired, resigned or been dismissed from the forces before the war were liable to be called back if they had not reached 51 years of age.

 Britain did not completely demobilise in 1945, as conscription continued after the war.
 Those already in the armed forces were given a release class determined by length of service and age.
 In practice, releases began in June 1945, and the last of the wartime conscripts had been released by 1949.
-However, urgently needed men, particularly those in the building trades, were released in 1945, although some restrictions on their immediate employment were supposed to be enforced.
+However, urgently needed men, particularly those in the building trades, were released in 1945, although restrictions on their immediate employment were supposed to be enforced.
 All women were released at the end of the war.